 Hello, my name is Alexis Okeowo.
-I have a book out on 10/3 called A MOONLESS, STARLESS SKY: Ordinary Women and Men Fighting Extremism in Africa.
+I have a book out on October 3 called A MOONLESS, STARLESS SKY: Ordinary Women and Men Fighting Extremism in Africa.
 You can pre-order now.
 I’m a staff writer at The New Yorker, and I was part of a team of National Geographic journalists who were finalists for the 2017 Pulitzer Prize in Explanatory Reporting.
 My work has also been included in The Best American Travel Writing 2017, and been awarded fellowships and grants from New America, the Alicia Patterson Foundation, the Pulitzer Center on Crisis Reporting, and the International Reporting Project.
-I live in Brooklyn.
+I’ve lived in Uganda, Mexico, and Nigeria.
+I’ve also bungee-jumped over the Nile River, and once packed up all my things and moved to Cuba.
+I now live in Brooklyn.

 On the Nigerians rising up to fight Boko Haram themselves, for The New York Times Magazine.